herrhotzenplotz/gcli/README.md

 ## Bugs and contributions

-Please report bugs to nsonack@herrhotzenplotz.de or on [GitLab](https://gitlab.com/herrhotzenplotz/gcli).
+Please report bugs, issues and questions to nsonack@herrhotzenplotz.de or on [GitLab](https://gitlab.com/herrhotzenplotz/gcli).
 You can also submit patches this way using git-send-email.

 ## License